 Related Post: A full guide to maximizing Booking.com with a few lesser-known website features and tricks

 Website of the Moment: New hotel booking engines pop up all the time and they usually offer a discount off your first stay.
 I’m not embarrassed to say that I often use a website or mobile app once to claim my discount (anything from 10% off to flat rates like $35 off) and never use it again.
 Try sites like TravelPony, JetSetter, TripAlertz, Splendia, or HotelTonight (sign up with referral code RPOKORA).

 Seat61: Whenever practical, I prefer to take a train compared to flying, driving, or otherwise getting from Point A to Point B. Seat61 offers a comprehensive guide to international trains, including basic information on fares, schedules, and booking.
 Since trains are often just as fast as other options and likely cost-effective, I check here as a great resource to planning ahead.

 Google Maps: I remember the days of having to use separate apps specifically for public transportation, but now I use Google Maps exclusively.
 Their directions for subways, commuter trains, and buses are really easy to use and their schedules are pretty accurate.
 The only downside?
 I wish fares were automatically calculated!

-Here’s an insider secret…I really want to go on another cruise in 2016.
-I love cruising and somehow it’s been four years since my last cruise!
+Here’s an insider secret…I really want to go on another cruise in 2019.

 Instead of repeating myself, I’ll just point you to my already-written posts on my favorite cruise resources: